rancher/docs/content/rancher/v2.6/en/monitoring-alerting/rbac/_index.md

   apiGroup: rbac.authorization.k8s.io
 subjects:
 - kind: User
-  name: Manager
+  name: u-b4qkhsnliz (this can be found via `kubectl get users -A`)
   apiGroup: rbac.authorization.k8s.io
 ```

 * **kubectl**: Below are examples of `kubectl` commands used to apply the bindings you've created in the YAML files.
 As noted, you will need to fill in your YAML filename accordingly.

   * **Roles:** `kubectl apply -f monitoring-config-view-role-binding.yaml`
   * **ClusterRoles:** `kubectl apply -f monitoring-admin-cluster-role-binding.yaml`